Richard Wolffe: Early life and journalism career

-In April 2009, he joined Public Strategies, Inc. — a corporate-strategies firm run by Dan Bartlett, former director of White House communications under George W. Bush — as senior strategist.
+In April 2009, he joined Public Strategies Inc, a corporate-strategies firm run by Dan Bartlett, as senior strategist.
 In July 2009, Wolffe guest-hosted a few episodes of Countdown with Keith Olbermann and came under fire from liberal bloggers and writers because of that position.
 "Having Richard Wolffe host an MSNBC program — or serving as an almost daily 'political analyst' — is exactly tantamount to MSNBC's just turning over an hour every night to a corporate lobbyist", wrote Salon columnist Glenn Greenwald.
 Olbermann apologised, claiming he was caught "flat-footed" and announcing that Wolffe would not appear on Countdown until his activities outside of MSNBC were reviewed.
 On 1 October 2009, Wolffe appeared on Countdown, discussing Sarah Palin.
 Olbermann wrote at Daily Kos that "the broadcast network's very tough practices exec vetted this other job (and as indicated, the work he's done for us), found no interrelation".
 Wolffe left Public Strategies in December 2009.

 Wolffe continues to be a regular guest on numerous MSNBC shows, including Hardball with Chris Matthews.

-In October 2012, it was announced that Wolffe would serve as VP and executive editor of MSNBC.com, scheduled to launch in early 2013.
+In October 2012, it was announced Wolffe would serve as VP and executive editor of MSNBC.com, scheduled to launch in early 2013.
 He also lectures at many universities and institutes.
 In September 2009, Wolffe lectured on the topic Who is Barack Obama at the New Hampshire Institute of Politics at Saint Anselm College.

 On the edition of 29 January 2013 of The Last Word with Lawrence O'Donnell, Wolffe mentioned that he had recently become a naturalised US citizen, although he did not give a specific date.